tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/Activities/05-Stu_Visualizing_Transactions/README.md

 # Visualizing Transactions

-Now it's time to visualize the transactions using `Etherscan`..
+Now it's time to visualize transactions using `Etherscan`.

-Get into small groups up to three people, or work with the same groups as before.
+Get into small groups of up to three people, or work with the same groups as before.

 ## Instructions